PT Application and Requirements

 Submit a completed and verified application through Physical Therapist Centralized Application Service (PTCAS).

-Applicants for the current class must submit GRE scores to PTCAS that are no older than August 1, 2015.
+Applicants for the July 2020 cohort must submit GRE scores to PTCAS that are no older than August 1, 2015.
 Official GRE scores should be submitted no later than January 15 of the admission year.
 For the July 2021 cohort, applicants must submit GRE scores to PTCAS that were taken within five years of the application.

 Earn a cumulative, science, and prerequisite GPA of 2.75 or higher.